CodeAtCode/Prometheus-Metrics-in-WordPress/readme.md

 ## Settings

-In wp-config.php you need to settings that constant that will be used to expose those metrics in the url.

-`define( 'PROMETHEUS_KEY', 'fg98dfgkj' );`
+The plugin has a settings panel where you can configure what you need include the key.

 ## Prometheus